-Recites some number names in sequence.
-Creates and experiments with symbols and marks representing ideas of please give me one', 'please give me two'.
-30-50months
+s some number names in sequence. and experiments with symbols and marks representing ideas of s a small number of objects from a group when asked, for example, give me one', 'please give me two'. onths some number names and number language spontaneously.